 Check out our guide for more information on Water Treatment for Industrial Boilers.

 An internal, certified boiler inspector should perform an examination of the exterior of the boiler, looking specifically for signs of leakage.
 A great non-destructive way to approach this step of the lay-up procedure is a liquid penetrant examination.

 An outside, R stamp certified organization can then be brought in to make repairs as required by the condition.
 Specific repairs may also be necessary depending on environmental and safety regulations in your jurisdiction, so be sure to consult a professional, experienced team such as Powerhouse.

-For a dry lay up, begin the close up procedure by coating the fireside with mineral oil and allowing the oil to dry.
-A moisture-absorbing material should then be placed inside and replaced every three months during shutdown.
-Once this material is inside the system, all openings, including the stack, should be closed to complete the lay up.
+For a dry lay-up, begin the close-up procedure by coating the fireside with mineral oil and allowing the oil to dry.
+A moisture-absorbing material should then be placed inside and replaced every three months during the shutdown.
+Once this material is inside the system, all openings, including the stack, should be closed to complete the lay-up.